TF-devops/sandbox-v2/README.md

 3. Change the ip address in the host file of master and node.

-4. login to vms and add the hosts names of master and nodes in all vms
+4. login to vms and add the hosts names of master and nodes in all vms and use dns

+        ex. ssh root@a.b.c.d

+            vi /etc/hosts

+            x.x.x.x master.example.com
+            x.x.x.x node.example.com